basiliszag/NFLPlaySim/README.md

 # NFLPlaySim
 Simplified Simulation of an NFL play given players, statistics, and a playbook.

-Thiw program attempts to simulate an NFL play through object-oriented programming.
+This program attempts to simulate an NFL play through object-oriented programming.
 An NFL play consists of an offense and defense, both of which contain 11 players.
 Each the offense and defense MUST consist of eleven players at a time, with twenty-two players making up the second and third depth bench.
 For simplicity, only fundamental passing, running, and special teams plays will be considered (no trick plays).